 In polytheistic settings, different gods may appreciate different kind of offerings.
 This can also be a part of Bargain with Heaven.

 Scam Religion naturally would try to exploit this.

 - In BNA: Brand New Animal Melissa Horner gives Shirou and Michiru charms made from jerky wrapped in seaweed to give to Ginrou the Silver Wolf if they're in trouble.
-Shirou eats his, saying that a "god" who wanted a snack before he helped anyone wasn't worthy of the title, a couple episodes later he turns out to be Ginrou.
+Shirou eats his, saying that a "god" who wanted a snack before he helped anyone wasn't worthy of the title.
+A couple episodes later, it is revealed that he is the Silver Wolf.